 Fluoroscopic procedures including Hysterosalpingography (HSG)

-A Fluoroscopic Exam looks at how you swallow different liquids and foods.
+A Video Fluoroscopic Swallowing Exam (VFSE) looks at how you swallow different

+liquids and foods.
 It uses a special real-time form of x-ray called fluoroscopy.
-The doctor

-watches as the patient swallows items with different thicknesses and textures.
+The doctor watches as the patient swallows items with different thicknesses

-These items may range from thin barium to barium-coated cookies.
-A VFSE
+and textures.
+These items may range from thin barium to barium-coated

-allows the doctor to test your ability to swallow safely and effectively.
+cookies.
+A VFSE allows the doctor to test your ability to swallow safely

 An x-ray (radiograph) is a noninvasive medical test that helps physicians